KoenZomers/OmnikApi/README.md

 More information and to see it live being used in action against my solar panels, go to https://www.zomers.eu/domotics/solarpanels

+## Download

+For a directly executable version of this tool, [download it here](https://github.com/KoenZomers/OmnikApi/raw/master/Downloads/KoenZomers.Omnik.TestConsole.zip)

+You can edit the values in the appSettings section in the KoenZomers.Omnik.TestConsole.exe.config file to have it connect to your Omnik Solar inverter.

+## Feedback

 Feel free to use it to suit your needs.
 If you believe something could be improved or need help, feel free to let me know.

 Koen Zomers